nanddeepn/nanddeepn.github.io/_posts/2020-03-19-rich-text-control-in-spfx.md

 ## SharePoint List

-Create a supporting SharePoint list named “RichText” to implement the scenario with the below schema:
+Create a supporting SharePoint list named "RichText" to implement the scenario with the below schema:

 **Column**|**Type**|**Comments**
 Title|Single line of text|OOB column